iPadOS 18 - June 13 2024

 Who needs titles?

+Feedback for confusing title behaviors: FB13840800 When using large titles, the title is displayed as you would expect.
+For default inline titles, no separate title is displayed; instead, the tab itself is used to emphasize what you’re currently viewing.
 When pushing a view controller, if this view controller has a different title than the tab title, a secondary navigation bar appears below the main one to display the new title.
 This effectively doubles the height of the navigation bar, negating any space saved by moving the tab bar to the top.
 To make matters worse, some apps, such as Apple’s own Podcasts app, only show the title upon scrolling when viewing a podcast, causing the secondary bar to appear unexpectedly.
+If you use a large title in a child view controller, it will display even lower, effectively creating a nearly triple-height navigation bar.
+When you scroll up, the large title will recede, showing the title inline in the secondary navigation bar.
+Another style is the large title inline, which is used by the App Store for all tabs.
+While this style is the most accessible, it looks odd and takes up significant horizontal space.

 Less space for controls

 Although Apple’s goal was to save space on the iPad screen, in reality, it makes things even more condensed.
 Apps need to compress actions because they take up too much horizontal space in the navigation bar.
 This constant adjustment of button placement in the navigation bar as windows are resized prevents users from building muscle memory.
 The smaller the window gets, the more items collapse.
+In most cases, the search field needs to be collapsed into a glyph due to limited space.
+This issue can be exacerbated by the number of tabs, other actions, and the dynamic type size.
+In languages like German, even more controls need to be collapsed now.
+For instance, the action for "New folder" is moved to the overflow menu.

 Custom title views are impossible

-Many apps incorporate a segmented control, logo, or other custom controls into the center title view.
+Feedback for confusing title behaviors: FB13840800 Many apps incorporate a segmented control, logo, or other custom controls into the center title view.
 However, this is no longer possible without triggering the automatic creation of a secondary navigation bar.
 This can be particularly confusing, especially for a segmented control.

 Inconsistency across system apps